 Leave the apostille to us!

-Many of our notary public clients will apply for an apostille themselves, however this can be troublesome and time-consuming.
+Many of our notary public clients will apply to DFAT for an apostille themselves, however, this can be troublesome and time-consuming (especially post-COVID as you can no longer ‘just walk in’ to the DFAT office without an appointment).
 If you want us to help you apply for an apostille, please advise us at the time of making an appointment to obtain a quote inclusive of the DFAT apostille fee and our service fees.
 We would be pleased to assist you.

 Other FAQs regarding our notary public services